rcvalle/rust-crate-sanitizers/README.md

 Usage
 -----

-To use the sanitizers crate:
+To use the `sanitizers` crate:

-1. Import a sanitizer module or funtions from the `sanitizers` crate.
+1. Import the sanitizer module or funtions from the `sanitizers` crate.
 E.g.:

        use sanitizers::dfsan::*;